SES/RTS: Channel Nine

 WIN in South Australia, like its services in other states, was primarily an affiliate of the Nine Network.
 However, in September 2007, WIN Television announced plans to convert the station into a sole Seven Network affiliate, due to a disagreement with the Nine Network's owner, PBL Media, over affiliation advertising revenue.
 As a result of the switch, alongside the local news updates, WIN SA began broadcasting Seven News and Today Tonight from SAS in Adelaide rather than Nine's, as well as Seven's national newscasts and Sunrise.

 On 7 August 2009, WIN recommenced broadcasting Channel Nine as a digital only service (callsign SDS in Spencer Gulf and RDS in the Riverland), would be starting on 4 October 2009.
 The channel is a direct feed of NWS-9 Adelaide, but with local commercials.

 After SES's and RTS's analogue signal was switched off, the three services were rebranded as Seven SA, WIN and Ten SA.
 On 1 July 2016, they rebranded as Seven SA, Nine SA, and WIN respectively, to represent a change in affiliation within the WIN Network.
 On 1 July 2021, they rebranded as Seven SA, Nine SA, and 10 SA respectively, to represent a change in affiliation within the WIN Network.

+End of local advertising on Seven through WIN and Seven Network switchoff, and return

+On 30 June 2024, WIN ended its advertising agreement with the Seven Network, ending the ability for local advertisers to book advertising on Seven through WIN.
+Since 1 July 2024, the station has been a full-time dirty feed of SAS-7 Adelaide complete with Adelaide commercials.
+Local commercials continued to be inserted on Nine SA and 10 SA.

+On 15 June 2025, WIN Television was unable to reach an agreement with the Seven Network to continue providing Seven channels in the Mount Gambier/Riverland/Loxton regions.
+On 16 June 2025, WIN Television announced they will cease broadcasting Seven Network programming into Mount Gambier/Riverland/Loxton beginning 1 July 2025.
+The Seven Network was back on air on 3 July 2025 after a new broadcast deal with WIN Television.